NASA climate legacies interactive tool to create climate generations

 Backstage: In advance of the kickoff meeting, we review any materials you’ve provided and compile questions to help us better understand your content, audience, and objectives.

-Story Development (Optional)
+Visual Story Development

 Finding the key messages

 You can provide content to us, or we can develop content based on raw materials that you provide.
-When we do Story Development, we’ll share an outline and ask you to provide feedback.

 Backstage: We research your topic and dig into the content that you have provided.
 With your goals in mind, we create a visually-driven story that communicates the key messages to your audience.